 - The applicant's curriculum vitae

-- A statement describing the nature and scope of the dissertation, including a timetable for its completion
+- A statement, not exceeding 1,000 words, describing the nature and scope of the dissertation, including a timetable for its completion

 - A writing sample of 10-15 pages, preferably on a topic related to the dissertation

 - Two letters of recommendation, one of which must be from the applicant's doctoral advisor.

 - These letters should be submitted via email to firstname.lastname@example.org and not seen by the applicants.

 - The letters must have been submitted prior to the student's application, as the form will require the student to confirm that this task has been completed.